sistemica/aider-image/README.md

-# Aider: AI pair programming in your terminal
+# Aider in Docker

-This is a Dockerfile and an example how to alias [aider](https://github.com/paul-gauthier/aider) it, to avoid python lib conflicts.
+This is a Dockerfile and an example how to alias [aider](https://github.com/paul-gauthier/aider), to avoid python lib conflicts.
 Original @ https://github.com/paul-gauthier/aider, please check there for all usage docs.

 See the [installation instructions and other documentation](https://aider.chat/docs/) for more details.